minimaxir/gpt3-blog-title-optimizer/README.md

 Python code for building a GPT-3 based technical blog post optimizer, given that the user provides their own OpenAI keys and resources.

+The Notebooks provided here are a proof-of-concept: to use them for yourself, you will need to finetune your own GPT-3 model as noted in my blog post.

 # App Review Compliance

 This repo is released under the [Open-source / Bring-Your-Own-Key applications](https://beta.openai.com/docs/usage-guidelines/open-source-bring-your-own-key-applications) provision of OpenAI's usage guidelines as the constraints make the results neither high-stakes nor disallowed.